mspiegel11/Tsunami-Scenarios/README.md

 elevation (https://pypi.org/project/elevation/)
 ### Misc Thoughts/Process

-use omnx to download adn create road networks for a specific area to start (maybe just florence area)
+use omnx to download and create road networks for study areas (Florence, Seaside and Coos Bay)

 merge this with elevation data from elevation python library